isolebo/se_project_spots/README.md

 - BEM
 - Github
 - Visual Basics

-  **Figma**
+### Intro

 This project is based on the implementation of using html and css and creating an app that aloows users to share images, editing the profile of the user, and likin the image.
 The ability to view the app in desktop view and in phone view is aalso included as well.

 - [Link to the project on Figma](https://github.com/isolebo/se_project_spots)